SWaeldchen/swaeldchen.github.io/_posts/Formal_Interpretability/2023-01-04-FI_Merlin-Arthur.md

   \ap_{\CD}(M) \geq 1-\epsilon_{M}?
 $$

 The problem lies in a potential quirk in the dataset that makes it hard to connect the informativeness of the whole feature set to the individual features.
+We explore this more in the next post about the <a href="/blog/2023/FI_AFC/">Asymmetric Feature Correlation</a>.

+#### Comparison with Adversarial Robustness

+Robustness with respect to Morgana can be seen as a type of adversarial robustness.
+We recall that the objective of the regular adversary is

+$$
+ \argmax_{\nkl{\bfdelta} \leq \epsilon} L(\bfx + \bfdelta).
+$$

+The underlying interpretation is: "Changing the input by an imperceptible amount should not convince the classifier of a different class."
+The interpretation of robustness against Morgana is: "Covering parts of the input should not convince the classifier of a different class."
+Or even more plainly, covering parts of a dog image should not convince the classifier or a cat.
+At most the classifier becomes unsure and refuses to classify.
+It is thus a natural robustness that we should expect from well-generalising classifiers.

 ### Key Insights:

 1. Without an adversarial prover, Merlin and Arthur can communicate through an arbitrary code of features that are unrelated to the true class.
 1. We can derive a min-max theorem that connects the completeness and soundness of Arthur and Merlin's strategy to the informativeness of the features.
-1. Crucially, compared to ..., we do not rely on the unrealistic assumption that the features are uncorrelated.
+1. The robustness against the Morgana adversary is reasonable and necessary to generalise to partially hidden objects.

+<a href="/blog/2023/FI_Preliminaries/">&#9664; Previous Post</a>
+<p align="right"><a href="/blog/2023/FI_AFC/" align="right"> Next Post &#9654;</a></p>

 ### References